Skip To Main Content

 Successful next steps

-ISL graduates average 33 points (of a possible 45 points), with 43% of graduates achieving an IB Bilingual Diploma.
+ISL graduates average 33 points (of a possible 45 points), with 63% of graduates achieving an IB Bilingual Diploma in 2024.
 This is a great achievement and above the worldwide average of 30.

 These outstanding results meant that all students secured places at their first or second choice universities.